Bonspiel at Idaburn Dam, 2010 - Photographer: Janyne Fletcher

 It’s essential that everyone at NZ Curling– support personnel and athletes at all levels – understand their clean sport rights and responsibilities.

-NZCA runs a Clean Sport education webinar hosted by DFSNZ each year.
+NZCA run Clean Sport education webinars hosted by DFSNZ each year.

 You can also complete DFSNZ online education.
 Start DFSNZ elearning